-Business continuity planning encompasses planning and preparation to ensure that an organization can continue to operate in case of serious disasters, incidents, or cyber attacks and is able to recover to an operational state within a reasonably short period (preferably under 24 hours).
+Business continuity planning (BCP) encompasses planning and preparation to ensure that an organization can continue to operate in case of serious disasters, incidents, or cyber-attacks and is able to recover to an operational state within a reasonably short period (preferably under 24 hours).

-- An alternate way to communicate with staff in the event your primary systems are unusable.
+- Train your staff to be well aware of contingency plans and alternate ways to communicate in the event your primary systems are unusable.

-- Set benchmarks when you set your back systems live, for a two-hour outage it might not be worth it but when your facility, datacenter and potentially other office equipment is severely damaged or destroyed it would be.
+- Set service level agreements as to when to revert to your backup systems live.
+For a brief outage, it might not be worth switching over, but when your facility and/or datacenter is severely damaged, disabled, or destroyed it would be.

 Business continuity includes three key elements: Resistance, Recovery, and Contingency.

-For the IT purposes, there are three general types of backup solutions:
+For IT purposes, there are three general types of backup solutions:

-- Hot where your backup site site is up 99.999%* of the time and mirrors your production environment in real-time and can be used with little or no work from your IT department.
-This is also the most expensive since enterprise-level software licensing and robust hardware comes into play
+- Hot where your backup site is up 99.999%* of the time and mirrors your production environment in real-time and can be used with little or no work from your IT department.
+This is also the most expensive since enterprise-level software licensing and robust hardware comes into play.

-- Warm with this sort of backup site is up and parts of it might mirror your production environment in real-time, while other parts might take a few hours or a day or two to bring online.
+- Warm where your backup site is up and parts of it might mirror your production environment in real-time, while other parts might take a few hours or a day or two to bring online.
 This is what many organizations see as a nice balance between cost and need.

-Outside the IT are, there is a need for the preservation of paper (hard copy) information that you might keep in a file cabinet, your physical office space.
+Outside the IT area, make plans for the paper (aka “hard copy”) information that may need to be preserved in your physical office space.

-The purpose of testing is to achieve organizational acceptance that the solution satisfies the recovery requirements.
+Be sure to test all recovery plans to ensure that the planned solutions will provide the level of restoration that you need in the time you need it.
 Plans may fail to meet expectations due to insufficient or inaccurate recovery requirements, solution design flaws or solution implementation errors.
 Testing may include:

 - Application testing